oconnor-ryan/E2E2/README.md

   - When the user begins to recover an account, they must drop the encrypted file and the password-salt combination into the Recover Account form to retrieve their backup private key, authenticate with server, and login.
   - A new backup keypair is generated using the above steps after logging in.

+2. Implement user signatures for messages and key exchanges.
+Save public keys of users you chat with in order to verify that each message sent was sent by them (this way, you no longer need to attach a senderId to each message, it can be signed with a user's signing key).
+When first connecting to user, save their keys so that if it changes, you have the option to use their new signing key uploaded to the server.

+3. Delete messages and key exchanges once all users in a chat room receive all previous messages

-2. Figure out how users setup shared key in case of bad clients
+4. Figure out how users setup shared key in case of bad clients
   - Right now, a client can claim to have generated a shared key without proof, which currently prevents all group members from communicating on that chat until everyone in the chat leaves.
   - This acts as a small scale denial-of-service attack and forces other users to create a new chat.
   - In addition, a client can claim to have accepted a shared key even if it was invalid.
 It prevents us from assuming that if every recipient of the shared key accepts it, that the key must be correct.
 If we do assume this and 2 users do this before everyone else joins a group chat, everyone else will be unable to speak in the chat.